-Edmond O’Brien (Oscar winner for the 1954 “Barefoot Contessa”) plays a police informant who shares a cell with Jarrett, and John Archer is the FBI agent on the madman’s tail.
+Edmond O’Brien (Supporting Actor Oscar winner for the 1954 “Barefoot Contessa”) plays a police informant who shares a cell with Jarrett and later leads to his demise.
+John Archer is effective as the FBI agent on the madman’s tail.

 The prison sequence, where Jarrett hears of his mother’s murder, is one of the film’s most charged moments.
 And the final image, shot atop an actual oil refinery in Torrance, California, in which the deranged Jarrett hides atop a huge tank containing inflammable gas, calling out his warped triumph to his dead mother about reaching “the top of the world” at last, before going up in flames, may be one of the most memorable images in American film history

 Cagney’s character was reportedly based on the notorious gangster Arthur “Doc” Barker, and Wycherly’s on the equally infamous “Ma” Barker, the alleged catalyst for his criminal exploits.